burlinson/AI/_posts/2025-07-05-Embeddings.md

 With embeddings, AI becomes flexible, contextual, and meaningful to humans.

 That’s why embeddings are so important.
-They don’t get headlines of LLMs or RAGs.
-They quietly work with vector databases, enabling AI platforms to provide responses that humans can understand.
-They are a critical component of AI platforms.
+They aren't in the spotlight like LLMs or RAGs.
+They quietly work in the background with vector databases, enabling AI platforms to provide responses that humans can understand.

-Embeddings are where raw data is given meaning, and understanding human meaning is how AI can make our lives better.
+Embeddings are where raw data is given contextual meaning, and understanding humans is how AI can help make our lives better.